-The level of diversification between the sub-risks which make up Underwriting Risk has increased because Catastrophe Risk represents a larger proportion of the sub-risks at the 2017 year end calculation than it did previously.
+The level of diversification between the sub-risks which make up Underwriting Risk has increased marginally because both Catastrophe Risk and Lapse Risk represent a slightly larger proportion of the sub-risks at the 2019-year end calculation than they did previously.

-As at December 2017 MICL had an underwriting risk equivalent to 68.7% (2016: 70.9%) of the undiversified SCR.
+As at December 2019 MICL had an underwriting risk equivalent to 78.0% (2018: 84.2%) of the undiversified SCR.

-MICL underwrites three main products:
+MICL underwrites the following main products:

-- MBI motor warranty and a small number of ancillary products such as roadside assistance, tyre, alloy wheel and cosmetic indemnities;
+- MBI motor warranty and a small number of ancillary products such as roadside assistance;

+- GAP;

-- GAP; and
+- WFP; and

-- WFP.
+- Alloy/Cosmetic/Tyre (ACT).